notifhy/frontend/usage/other-information.md

 You can view most of the data stored by the bot with **/data**.
 To see what your data looks like in the database, use **/data view all**.
 To view your history on Hypixel, use **/data view history**.
 If you want to delete your data, use **/data delete**.

 !!!danger
-To delete all of your data including log file and more, contact Attituding !!!
+To delete all of your data including log files and more, contact Attituding !!!

 ## Help